Teacher's Pet poster

 The inciting incident occurs at 8 minutes when Spot discovers Dr. Ivan Krank, a mad scientist who claims he can turn animals into humans.
 The TV commercial offers the possibility of Spot's greatest dream coming true..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 18 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Spot makes the active choice to run away and travel to Florida to find Dr. Krank and become human, leaving his comfortable life behind.
+This shows the protagonist's commitment to Spot makes the active choice to run away and travel to Florida to find Dr. Krank and become human, leaving his comfortable life behind.
 Leonard and friends follow to stop him., moving from reaction to action.

 The Collapse moment at 53 minutes (72% through) represents the emotional nadir.
 Here, Spot faces the devastating realization that he's losing himself entirely - the transformation is unstable/dangerous, or he's captured by Krank's true intentions.
 Leonard may reject him.
-Metaphorical death of his dream and identity., reveals the protagonist at their lowest point.
+Metaphorical death of his dream and identity., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 58 minutes initiates the final act resolution at 79% of the runtime.
 Spot realizes the truth: being loved as himself (a dog) is better than being someone else.
 Leonard and Spot reconcile with new understanding.
 New information about reversing the process or defeating Krank emerges., demonstrating the transformation achieved throughout the journey.